David Butler-Jones, M.D., M.HSc., LL.D., C.C.F.P., F.R.C.P.C., F.A.C.P.M.

 He is a three-time Gemini winner, was voted Most Trusted TV Journalist by the readers of TV Guide a record 11 times and voted Best Anchor twice.
 Mr. Robertson has honorary degrees from Brandon University, Niagara University and Royal Roads University.

-Roman Borys will be awarded the degree of Doctor of Music, honoris causa, at the 9:30 a.m. ceremony on Friday, June 12 “in recognition of his outstanding achievements as a musician of international renown, an educator and a leader in bringing together some of Canada’s most talented artists to perform on the international stage.”
+Roman Borys was awarded the degree of Doctor of Music, honoris causa, at the 9:30 a.m. ceremony on Friday, June 12 “in recognition of his outstanding achievements as a musician of international renown, an educator and a leader in bringing together some of Canada’s most talented artists to perform on the international stage.”

 Over the course of two decades, cellist and producer Roman Borys has distinguished himself as one of Canada’s leading artistic voices.
 As a founding member of the two-time Juno Award-winning Gryphon Trio, he has released 16 acclaimed records on the Analekta and Naxos labels, toured internationally since 1993, and broken new artistic ground through cross genre collaborations and multimedia performances.
 Most recently, the Gryphon Trio was awarded the Canada Council for the Arts’ Walter Carsen Prize for Excellence in the Performing Arts.